NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-PractitionerRole.page.md

 <a name="organization"></a>
 #### organization
 Users SHOULD reference organizations using an ODS code.
-Display name can be included to aid readability and verification of included identifiers.
+Display name MAY be included to aid readability and verification of included identifiers.
 ```json
  "organization": {
         "identifier": {